Forgot Your Password?

 If this medication is not suitable for you, then talk to your healthcare provider about Synjardy alternatives.
 Common brand-name prescription drugs that treat type 2 diabetes and are available through Prescription Hope include:

-Prescription Hope is a service-based company that offers access to brand-name medication through patient assistance programs.
+Prescription Hope is a medication access service-based company that provides access to brand-name medication through patient assistance programs.

-Prescription Hope charges a service fee of $60.00 a month per medication to manage medication orders and refills.
+Prescription Hope charges a service fee of $60.00 a month through Prescription Hope’s medication access service per medication to manage medication orders and refills.

 Prescription Hope is not an insurance product, coupon card, discount program, or pharmacy.

-Prescription Hope is a service that manages patient assistance programs for you.
+Prescription Hope is a medication access service that manages patient assistance programs for you.
 We do not manufacture, store, or ship medications.

-Create your account to fill out an enrollment form today!
+Create your account to fill out an application!

 Synjardy is a medication used to treat type 2 diabetes in adults alongside diet and exercise.
 It helps control blood sugar, and treatment is typically used with other medications.